snototter/viren2d/README.md

 **So here comes `viren2d`**, a toolbox with only a single purpose: easily & quickly create nice-looking visualizations.

-Note on efficiency: I preferred code readability over efficiency.
-Nevertheless, compared to my previous attempt using OpenCV, the switch to Cairo immediately paid off (despite using CPU-only in-memory image surface rendering, which is by far the slowest usage of Cairo).

-Marginalia: Another reason to work on this library was that I wanted to brush up on my C++ knowledge, refresh my CMake foo, dive deeper into pybind11, etc.

 **How to pronounce viren2d?**
 **"vi-ren-2d"**, with **vi** as in *vision*, plus **ren** as in *rendering*
 This is by the way also how you pronounce the German word *Viren* (viruses).
 I could have been affected by the aftermath of the pandemic when picking a name...

+Marginalia: Another reason to work on this library was that I wanted to brush up on my C++ knowledge, refresh my CMake foo, dive deeper into pybind11, etc.

 ## Installation
 ### Platforms